 I’m here to guide you through a series of tasks that pertain to USAJOBS.gov and USA Staffing.
 One of my colleagues is helping me take notes and will observe your interaction with the materials I present to you.
 (Observer says “hi”)

 Our goal is to see how easy or difficult you find the site to use.
 There aren’t any right or wrong answers, so don’t worry about making mistakes.
-We will record your reactions and opinions, so, we may ask you to clarify statements that you make from time to time.
+We will record your reactions and opinions, so we may ask you to clarify statements that you make from time to time.

 I will ask you to think aloud to learn if what we cover works well for you.